 Current offer are listed here:

-Redeeming points on the Chase Freedom and Chase Freedom Unlimited are almost similar.
+Redeeming points with the Chase Freedom Flex and Chase Freedom Unlimited are almost similar.
 The cash backs are issued through points and each point is equivalent to 1 cent each.
 However, you have the opportunity to get twice as much value from these points when you own rewards-earning cards such as the Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Cards.

 When you own any of the cards mentioned, you can transfer your points and convert them into Ultimate Rewards points.
 With Chase’s impressive list of transfer partners, hotels and airlines included, you can value points to up to 2 cents each.
 This means that your benefits don’t only lie on the cashback, but even more so on rewards.